edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/setup.md

 # Setup
-Follow this guide to set up your system to run the ONVIF Device Service.
+Follow this guide to set up your system to run the USB Device Service.

 ## System Requirements